DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 ### If you're ready to apply

-Your adviser can talk you through the application process step-by-step.
+Your adviser can talk you through the application process step by step.

-They can help you:
+They can support you with:

-* write your personal statement
+* writing your personal statement
-* understand your different training options
+* understanding your different training options
-* prepare for interviews
+* preparing for interviews

 ### If you've applied and been unsuccessful